w3c/testtwf-website/github101.md

 * `$ git checkout -b submissions/yourusername`

-_This will create a branch named_ `submissions/yourusername` _ and
+_This will create a branch named_ `submissions/yourusername`
-immediately switch this to be your active working branch_
+_and immediately switch this to be your active working branch_.

 You're ready to start writing tests!
 Come back to this page you're ready to [commit][12] them or [submit][13] them for review.